Best Homemade DIY Flaxseed Gel Recipe [Updated for 2020]

 Fill a small pot with 2 cups of water, bring water to a boil, and add Marshmallow Root.
 Boil for 10 mins.
 After boiling, strain Marshmallow tea into Mason Jar.

-Pour the tea back into the pot on low heat, sprinkle Guar Gum into the pot stirring continuously to avoid lumps.
-Use a whisk to avoid lumps.
+Pour the tea back into the pot on low heat, sprinkle Xanthan Gum into the pot stirring continuously to avoid lumps.
+Use a whisk or preferably an immersion blender to avoid lumps.
 Once it becomes a gooey paste, remove from heat.

-Place the Guar Gum paste into the mason jar and set aside.
-You will later add the Flax Seed Gel base to this and stir/shake well.
+Place the Xanthan Gum paste into the mason jar and set aside.
+You will later add the Flax Seed Gel base to this and stir/shake well or use the immersion blender again.

-Bring 2 cups of water to a raging boil and then add Flax Seeds to pot.
+Bring 2 cups of water to a light boil and then add Flax Seeds to pot.
 Boil for 7-8 mins while stirring occasionally.
 Watch the pot carefully as it may overflow.

 once there’s a “foam-like” layer - similar to egg whites, quickly remove from heat.
 Place a strainer on top of the mason jar and begin to strain the seeds from the gel.